akreienbring/akreienbring.github.io/docs/index.md

 In that series Jeff builds a scenario where a company called SomCo publishes whitepapers, stored in Alfresco, to an external website.
 He explains and realizes all the necessary steps on the Alfresco site without actually transporting /managing documents to / in the external repository.

 Interested in realizing the missing Link?
-Read on here:\
+Read on here:<br>
 [Extending the SomCo Example with a route to Liferay](Alfreso_route_to_Liferay/index.md)